shaikh-ma/Reusable-setups-Library/README.md

 # setups-library
-Store and reuse frquently used boiler plate codes.
+Store and reuse frequently used boiler plate codes.

 Easily add and retrieve your frequently used snippets including additional files.